-SIGNIFICANT MATTERS IMPACTING THE GROUP DESCRIPTION OF SIGNIFICANT MATTER AND AUDIT RESPONSE Revenue recognition (cut-off) Under ISA (Ireland) 240 'The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements', there is a presumption that there are risks of fraud in revenue recognition.
-Notes 3 and 4, Pages 80-88 The Group's standard policy is to recognise revenue when goods ship and risks and responsibility is transferred to the customer, as a consequence, some revenue arrangements have a cut-off risk at year end.
-Based on the above we considered this as a key audit matter.
-Revenue for the financial year ended 31 December 2022 was €170m (2021: €144.4m).
-We performed the following audit procedures to address the risk: We obtained and documented an understanding of the revenue process including control activities, relevant to such risks; this includes performing a walkthrough per revenue stream We performed substantive procedures over a sample of revenue transactions.
-These were vouched to supporting documents to assess the appropriateness of revenue recognition in terms of IFRS 15 criteria We reviewed and tested subsequent quantity adjustments from the end customer and verified that it is adequately reflected in the revenue recognised for the financial year ended 31 December 2022 We performed cut off testing around year-end transactions to verify that revenue was recognised in the correct period and verified that the corresponding cost of sales were appropriately accounted for by reviewing manual adjustments We reviewed and tested the credit notes issued from 01 January 2023 up to the date of the report to ensure revenue is not materially overstated We reviewed the margins on sales and reviewed the extent to which open customer orders were supported by inventory to support the margin, in order to identify any increased risk exposure We reviewed disclosures regarding Revenue in terms of the disclosure requirements of IFRS 15 Key observations: On the basis of the work performed we consider the policies applied to revenue recognition to be reasonable.
+IGNIFICANT MATTERS IMPACTING THE GROUP DESCRIPTION OF SIGNIFICANT MAT levenue recognition cut-off) Under ISA (Ireland) 240 'The Auditor's F Statements', there is a presumption tha lotes 3 and 4, Pages 0-88 The Group's standard policy is to recog transferred to the customer, as a conse year end.
+Based on the above we considered this Revenue for the financial year ended 3 - We performed the following audit pr We obtained and documented an ur activities, relevant to such risks; this We performed substantive procedur vouched to supporting documents t of IFRS 15 criteria We reviewed and tested subsequent that it is adequately reflected in the 2022 We performed cut off testing around in the correct period and verified that accounted for by reviewing manual a • We reviewed and tested the credit n to ensure revenue is not materially o We reviewed the margins on sales a supported by inventory to support the sup We reviewed disclosures regarding I Key observations: Lip the beers of the work portermed we

+On the basis of the work performed we consider the policies applied to revenue recognition to be reasonable.
 We did not identify any material misstatements.
 We assessed the disclosures in respect of revenue to be in accordance with the IFRS 15 requirements.